inesortega/neuralGAM/README.md

 ```r
 plot(ngam)
 ```
-Or the custom `autoplot` function for more advanced graphics using the ggplot2 library, including Confidence / Prediction Intervals (if available)
+Or the custom `autoplot` function for more advanced graphics using the ggplot2 library, including Confidence Intervals (if available)

 ```r
 autoplot(ngam, which="terms", term = "x1", interval = "confidence")